 Now the government and charitable organisations who fund MND research have come together to fund a collaborative call to address a major challenge.
 The partnership will speed up the discovery of new ways to test and identify better treatments for MND patients.

-The scope of the call – what we are looking for
+The scope of the call

 This call will bring the UK MND research community together to accelerate translation of MND research by addressing a major block to translation.
 Unblocking translation will lead to the development of disease modifying treatments.